kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is a new category of developer experience.

-## Framework APIs Have Human and Machine Consumers Now
+## Framework APIs Have Human and Machine Consumers Now { #framework-apis-have-human }

 Historically, API design optimized for: